JeanPaulLucien/saliengame_idler/README.md

 [Link to Saliens Game](https://steamcommunity.com/saliengame/play)

+### What was improved?
+* Estimite time to next level is disabled by default
+* Changed nice GUI
+* Optimized search of best zone algorithm

 ### Intro
 Hey everyone, Like all of you, I was interested in "streamlining" the process of the 2018 Steam sale 'Salien' minigame.
 You may or may not remember me as a contributor/dev in the Steam Monster Minigame autoclicking scene from the 2015 Steam sale.
 I took a look at this year's game, and noticed it's much more... boring.
 No interactions between other players mean there are only a few interactions with the server, and they can be easily spoofed, as long as you wait out the timer of the round, and only send the maximum allowed score for a zone.
 So I figured, why automate the game at all?
 Much easier to just sit at the menu and just say we beat the level.